 In return for your dedication we will offer you a Full Induction Training (including mandatory training), as well as the opportunity to undertake further Personal Skills Training under regular staff supervision.
 We will support you to complete the Care Certificate within 12 weeks of the start of your employment and opportunities for further study are available.
 You must attend all mandatory courses’ to help you achieve a good knowledge of your role.
 You will also have the opportunity to undertake other personal skills training.
 Knowledge of National minimum Standards (Care Standards Act 2015) would be helpful although full training will be given.

-Interview dates are to be confirmed.
-Applications will be reviewed on an on going basis.
+Applications will be reviewed and short listed on an on going basis.

 Surrey County Council is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.
 We want to be an inclusive and diverse employer of first choice reflecting the community we serve and particularly welcome applications from all under represented groups.

 The values below will be crucial in delivering our corporate strategy, and are what we draw on to make a difference for Surrey residents.